jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 `apply_guess_meridional`, which is a nearest-neighbour search in the meridional plane and so needs no topology matching.

-It is a free function, and the `mesh` verb calls it, so the grid that verb hands back is the one a solver would start from and plotting it shows what will actually be solved.
+It is a free function, and `prepare` calls it, so the grid a `report` draws is the one a solver would start from and plotting it shows what will actually be solved.
 Nothing of ours passes between the two halves --- the guess is an ember `Block` and the target an ember `Grid` --- so there is no guess class, and no family until a second strategy earns one.